flutter/flutter/specs/gestures.md

   //       - return returnValue
 }

-class LongPressGesture : Gesture {
+class LongPressGesture extends Gesture {
+  LongPressGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // long-tap-start: sent when the primary pointer goes down
   // long-tap-cancel: sent when cancel()ed or finger goes out of bounding box
   // long-tap: sent when the primary pointer is released }

-class DoubleTapGesture : Gesture {
+class DoubleTapGesture extends Gesture {
+  DoubleTapGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // double-tap-start: sent when the primary pointer goes down the first time
   // double-tap-cancel: sent when cancel()ed or finger goes out of bounding box, or it times out
   // double-tap: sent when the primary pointer is released the second time within the timeout }

-abstract class ScrollGesture : Gesture {
+abstract class ScrollGesture extends Gesture {
+  ScrollGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // this fires the following events (inertia is a boolean, delta is a float):
   //   scroll-start, with field inertia=false, delta=0; prechoose=true
   //   scroll, with fields inertia (is this a simulated scroll from inertia or a real scroll?), delta (number of pixels to scroll); prechoose=true